ravindrareddy12/Furation-Tech-Solutions/README.md

-# Furation-Tech-Solutions
-   Steps to Setup

-1.Install dependencies

-  npm install

-2.Run Server

-  npm run dev

-You can browse the apis at http://localhost:3000/api/items

 # Express.js and MongoDB RESTful API

 This project is a simple RESTful API built with Express.js and MongoDB.
 It allows performing CRUD operations on a collection in a MongoDB database.